 Quality assurance (QA) is a laboratory operations program that specifies the measures required to produce defensible data with known precision and accuracy.
 This program is defined in a QA manual, written procedures, work instructions, and records.
-The manual should include a policy that defines the statistical level of confidence used to express data precision and bias, as well as method detection levels (MDLs) and reporting limits.
+The manual must include a policy that defines the procedures to calculate statistical levels of confidence used to express data precision and bias, as well as calculation of method detection levels (MDLs) and reporting limits.
 The overall system includes all QA policies and quality control (QC) processes needed to demonstrate the laboratory's competence and to ensure and document the quality of its analytical data.
 Quality systems are essential for laboratories seeking accreditation under state or federal laboratory certification programs.
 Refer to Section 1020 for details on establishing a Quality Assurance Plan.

-As described in Part 1000, essential QC measures may include method calibration, reagent preparation and/or standardization, assessment of each analyst's capabilities, analysis of blind check samples, determination of the method's sensitivity [method detection level (MDL, limit of detection (LOD), level of quantification level (LOQ), or minimum reporting level (MRL)], and daily evaluation of bias, precision, and laboratory contamination or other analytical interference.
+As described in Part 1000, essential QC measures may include method calibration, reagent preparation and standardization, assessment of each analyst's capabilities, analysis of blind check samples, determination of the method's sensitivity [method detection level (MDL, limit of detection (LOD), level of quantification level (LOQ), or minimum reporting level (MRL)], and daily evaluation of bias, precision, and laboratory contamination or other analytical interference.

 Some methods in Part 3000 include specific QC procedures, frequencies, and acceptance criteria.
 These are considered the minimum QCs needed to perform the method successfully.

-Reviewed by Standard Methods Committee, 2005.
-Additional revisions, 2017.
-Randy A. Gottler (chair), Rodger B. Baird, Andrew D, Eaton, William C. Lipps.
-When the words should or preferably are used, the QC is recommended; when must is used, the QC is mandatory.
+When the word may or preferably is used, the QC is optional but recommended; when must is used, the QC is required.
 Additional QC procedures should be used when necessary to ensure that results are valid.
 Some regulatory programs may require additional QC or have alternative acceptance limits.
 In those cases, the laboratory should follow the more stringent requirements.